Full-time: 1 year, Part-time: 2 years

 - Take the opportunity to go on a short to medium-term finance internship, so that you benefit from relevant work experience while studying for your masters

-- Add substance to your CV; by completing this course, you can apply for exemptions from ICAEW and CPA Australia professional qualifications.
+- Add substance to your CV; by completing this course, you can apply for exemptions from ICAEW and CPA Australia professional qualification.

 This MSc Accounting and Finance prepares you to be operationally and strategically effective in senior finance roles in any sectors, anywhere in the world.